 While US expats in Belgium are already protected from double taxation, there are a few ways to reduce your US tax bill even more.

 You might be able to reduce your US taxable income by claiming the Foreign Earned Income Exclusion (FEIE).
 This US tax credit can help eligible expats deduct a portion of their foreign-earned income from their tax returns.

-For the 2022 tax year, you can exclude up to $112,000 from your taxable income.
+For the 2023 tax year (Filing in 2024), you can exclude up to $120,000 from your taxable income.
 So, if you made less than this in foreign income, you could eliminate your tax bill altogether.

 You can claim the Foreign Earned Income Exclusion by filing IRS Form 2555.